retrocomputacion/retroterm/README.md

 - Losing connection while streaming data or audio will hang the program
 - Exiting `Retroterm`, restarting it with  `SYS49152`, exiting again and causing a BASIC error will crash the computer.
-- SID files using the hard-restart technique will sound wrong, or not play at all.

 ## 5 To-do
 - Extend the command parameter space to support more than 8 parameters per command.
-- Add support for hard-restart to the SID streaming protocol.
 - Faster throughput when using any of the ACIA cartridges.

 ## 6 Acknowledgments